53 Mistakes Every Dog Owner Makes

 Relying solely on your groomer to take care of your dog’s hygiene

 Even if your dog sees the groomer on the regular, chances are she still needs some care in between visits.
 Instead of seeing this as a chore, look at it as a chance to bond, Williamson says.
 “Regular bathing, brushing, and clipping will help you build a rapport and trust with your animal companion while keeping her looking and feeling healthy,” he says.
-Find out about these 14 common health problems in dogs.

 Giving your pooch a toy to distract them from chewing your shoes